fenivana/text-input-validator/README.md

 String: invalid, and set error.message
 ```

-blur: Rule for checking on blur.
+`blur`: Rule for checking on blur.
 Optional.
 Similar to input.
 Will also check the standard HTML5 validating attributes (such as "required" and "pattern") via HTMLInputElement.checkValidity()

-onValidityChange(error): callback function. called when validity changes.
+`onValidityChange(error)`: callback function. called when validity changes.

-arguments:

-error: null for valid.
-Error object for invalid
+`error`: `null` for valid. `Error` object for invalid

 ### textInputValidate.check(force = true)

 Validate manually.

-Arguments:

-force: force call onValidityChange callback.
+`force`: force to call onValidityChange callback.

 Returns promise.
 Resolve to null for valid or Error object for invalid.